 More importantly, this hammered home the importance of portfolio sizing.
 Deep down, I knew that cryptocurrency is a highly volatile asset class and one that I am still very unfamiliar with.
 Therefore, I constantly remind myself not to allocate more than 10% of my portfolio to cryptocurrency.
 This conscious decision definitely spared me from further agony.

 It’s been more than a month since the Luna implosion and I have already put this episode behind me.
 Or maybe it’s a signal that I should stick to my comfort zone which is investing in stocks.
-On this note, The Fifth Person is conducting their 1 and only run for Investment Quadrant 2022 during the month of July.
-This is a course that I have attended in the past and written a review on.
+On this note, The Fifth Person is conducting their 1 and only run for Investment Quadrant 2023 during the month of July.
+Now renamed as Alpha Quadrant, this is a course that I have attended in the past and written a review on.
 In summary:

 - Jam-packed with theories and real world case studies

 - taught by trainers who genuinely want the students to be able to 𝘢𝘱𝘱𝘭𝘺 𝘵𝘩𝘦 𝘤𝘩𝘦𝘤𝘬𝘭𝘪𝘴𝘵 𝘤𝘳𝘪𝘵𝘦𝘳𝘪𝘢 𝘪𝘯𝘥𝘦𝘱𝘦𝘯𝘥𝘦𝘯𝘵𝘭𝘺 𝘣𝘢𝘤𝘬 𝘩𝘰𝘮𝘦.

 - At $597, it is tremendous value for money given lifetime access to the online videos and after-class support and community.
 This allows your queries to be answered and allow you to revise the theories at your own pace.

 Register now to get an early bird discount of $100 and before the limited slots run out!